rocketinsights/terraform-blog-default-tags/README.md

 * Strive for more tags, not less.
 Tag all AWS resources.

-    The minimum Rocket Insights set of tags are
+    The minimum Rocket Insights recommended set of tags are

     **name**: human-readable resource name